containeroo/cloudflare-operator/docs/content/core_concept.md

 ### Proxy Status

-Non proxied means all traffic goes directly to the `content` (IPv4 address or domain) without Cloudflare being a safety net in front.
+Not proxied means all traffic goes directly to the `content` (IPv4 address or domain) without Cloudflare being a safety net in front.

 ### TTL